-Whenever we eat Indian food at a restaurant, I’m always so impressed with the spices and flavors.
-And, of course, I always think of ways to put my own twist on a dish that isn’t typically plant-based.
+Whenever we eat Indian food at a restaurant, I'm always impressed with the spices and flavors.
+Of course, I always think of ways to twist my own twist on a dish that isn't typically a plant-based.
 Tandoori cauliflower, for instance, is traditionally a chicken dish.
 But, I figured why not use cauliflower instead of chicken?
-So, let’s make a fabulous Tandoori cauliflower recipe!
+So, let's make a fabulous Tandoori cauliflower recipe!

-Because cauliflower absorbs flavors so well, it makes the perfect highlight for this dish, and it’s really easy to make.
-First, and foremost, the Tandoori marinade is the key to success.
+Because cauliflower absorbs flavors so well, it makes the perfect highlight for this dish, and it's effortless to make.
+First and foremost, the Tandoori marinade is the key to success.

 HOW TO MAKE THE TANDOORI CAULIFLOWER MARINADE